0SAHILl/SALES-REPORT/README.md

 Welcome!
 This repository contains a user-friendly **Sales Dashboard** for interactive analysis of business performance, built using Microsoft Power BI.

+The SALES REPORT Dashboard is an interactive analytics solution built using Microsoft Power BI.
+Its main goal is to give business leaders and analysts clear, actionable insights into sales performance.

+The dashboard displays key metrics such as profit, sales, and quantity sold through visually engaging cards, maps, and charts.

+Users can interact with the dashboard through dynamic filters—exploring sales by time period, location (region, state, city), product category, and customer segment (Consumer, Corporate, Home Office).

+It also includes detailed breakdowns for shipping modes and payment methods, helping users spot trends, peak sales periods, top-performing categories, and regional strengths at a glance.

+The project is ideal for anyone looking to monitor sales performance, understand customer preferences, and make informed decisions to improve business outcomes.
 ---

 ## 📝 Description